abpframework/abp/docs/en/Community-Articles/2023-10-09-How-to-Upload-and-Download-Files-in-the-ABP-Framework-using-Angular/POST.md

 # How to Upload and Download Files in the ABP Framework using Angular
-In this article, I will describe how to upload and download files in the ABP framework.
-While I will use Angular as the UI template option, most of the code is compatible with all template types.
-In the article I just gather the some information in one post.
+In this article, I will describe how to upload and download files with the ABP framework using Angular as the UI template, most of the code is compatible with all template types.
+In this article, I just gather some information in one post.
 Nothing is new.
-I searched How manage files in Abp in Search engine and I didn't find.
-So I decided write a simple article.
+I Googled how to manage files in ABP and I didn't find anything.
+So I decided write a simple article as an answer to this question.

 ### Creating App Service.

 An empty AppService that uses `IRemoteStreamContent` was created.
-What is  IRemoteStreamContent, ABP Documentation described:
+ABP describes the IRemoteStreamContent as:

 > ABP Framework provides a special type, IRemoteStreamContent to be used to get or return streams in the application services.